Confluent Cloud Cluster Types

 Storage (pre-replication) Infinite

 Number of bytes retained on the cluster, pre-replication.
-Dedicated clusters have infinite storage, which means there is no maximum size limit for the amount of data that can be stored on the cluster.
+Dedicated clusters have Infinite Storage, which means there is no maximum size limit for the amount of data that can be stored on the cluster.

 Available in the Metrics API as retained_bytes (convert from bytes to TB).
 The returned value is pre-replication.